 Without the Amman water crises and demand drivers, the Mudawarra closures are implausible.
-But closing the Mudawarra farms was unusually easy to compared to farms defended by broader coalitions of interest groups.
-Evidence for our thesis would be stronger if both Mudawarra and unconfined-disi farms been closed as Macoum and Nasser promised (2004).
-Urban requirements had a moderate effect on the administrative decree reallocation.
-They spurred a successful and sustained reallocation, but did not overcome most barriers to groundwater reallocation.
+But closing the Mudawarra farms was unusually easy compared to farms defended by broader coalitions of interest groups.
+Evidence for a large impact of urban water needs would be stronger if both Mudawarra and unconfined-disi farms had been closed as Macoum and El-Naser promised (2004).
+Urban requirements had a moderate effect on the expropriation in the Disi.
+They spurred a successful and sustained reallocation but did not overcome most barriers to groundwater reallocation, as shown by the continued use in the unconfined (Disah) area.

-Based on these results, reallocation drivers in low-surface-water basins does increase the probability of stronger-than-average groundwater regulations. regulations or expropriation will reverse consumption trends themselves remains low, based on the global experience and the small volume of reduced extraction in JordanThe value of successfully.
+Based on these results, reallocation drivers in low-surface-water basins does increase the probability of stronger-than-average groundwater regulations.
+However, the chance that regulations or expropriation will reverse consumption trends themselves remains low, based on the global experience and the small volume of reduced extraction in Jordan (Molle and Closas 2017).
+The value of urban supply may motivate a strong state response without overcoming the high political and practical barriers to successfully reducing irrigation extraction.

+Furthermore, the rejection of cash-transfer solutions (Hagan, 2008), the preferential treatment of Mafraq farmers (Yorke, 2013) and the references to social stability suggest that political economy strongly influences outcomes.
+The autocratic states of the Middle East share distributional characteristics, such as overreliance on state employment, a preference for in-kind transfers rather than cash, and a high tolerance for economic distortion (Hartog, 2017).
+Therefore, the predictions from Jordan’s case should hold better for other Middle Eastern autocracies.

 Explaining high-cost solutions

 While the Disi-Mudawarra pipeline was an effective and durable reallocation, it was several times the cost per unit volume of other sources (except red-dead).
 The WAJ, implementing agency of the MWI, pays 920 fils (1.3 USD) per m3 to GAMA Energy, and charges their distributor .45JD (.63USD) per m3.
 The WAJ price is 15 times the maximum tariff bracket for farmers pumping over 200,000 m3, which is negotiated down anyway.
 Previous MWI sources were less expensive, 20% less in Azraq to 66% less for others (interviews with MWI staff, 2019).
-The contractual obligations to pay over 100 million USD a year are a strain on Jordan’s budget contributing to escalating fiascal difficulties (World Bank, 2019).
-In 2014 the WAJ added 378 million JD (530 million USD) to Jordan’s deficit sed them to the domestic water price by (ibid.).
+The contractual obligations to pay over 100 million USD a year are a strain on Jordan’s budget contributing to escalating fiscal difficulties (World Bank, 2019).
+By 20147 the WAJ had added 2.4 billion JD (3.4 billion USD) to Jordan’s deficit and the World Bank advised them to the domestic water price by 40%(ibid.).

-Foreign observers have expressed surprise that even pro-reallocation actors in Jordan support expensive megaprojects (Schiffler, 1994; Pittman 2004).
+Foreign observers have expressed surprise that even pro-reallocation actors in Jordan support expensive megaprojects (Schiffler, 1994; Pittman 2004; Greenwood, 2014; Bonn, 2013).
 However, the 2012-2019 period shows the limits of tariffs and licenses to achieve large reductions in groundwater use.
 Unwillingness to create rural unemployment at all levels of the state suggest that the World Banks northern strategy was beyond the cabinet’s ability.
 While the pipeline strategy was massively expensive, it was within state capacity without rewriting Jordan’s social contract.
 Unfortunately, easy access to foreign credit for megaprojects may delay reforming said social contract.

 Lessons for reallocators elsewhere